7: Algae - an Introduction

 There are so many types of algae that it can be daunting to read about them.
 Some are single cells, some can form filaments and colonies, and some are multicellular with different cell types.
 Some are prokaryotes; some are eukaryotes.

 The Algae Database suggests they are best defined as "oxygenic photosynthesizers other than embryophyte land plants."
 Naming and classification are generally based on botanical names ending with phyla = -phyta, classes = -phyceae, order = -ales, and family = -aceae.
 The main groups are blue-green algae (cyanobacteria), rhodophytes, phaeophytes, chlorophytes, euglenophytes, charophytes, diatoms, dinoflagellates, and cryptophytes.
-It's even more complicated since some animal species have been categorized as algae and have zoological name endings ( -zoa, -ea, -ida, -idae).
-We apologize in advance for any errors and inconsistencies in the description of algae in the chapter section and would ask that you contact us with corrections.
+It's even more complicated, since some animal species have been classified as algae and have zoological name endings (-zoa, -ea, -ida, -idae).
+We apologize in advance for any errors or inconsistencies in the description of algae in the chapter section and ask that you contact us with any corrections.

-Before we discuss biofuel production from algae, we will review the different algae types (much as we did for zooplankton and phytoplankton).
+Before we discuss biofuel production from algae, we will review the different types of algae (as we did for zooplankton and phytoplankton).
 Algae can be broadly divided into microalgae (seen with a microscope) and macroalgae (seen with the eye).
 The Algaebase lists almost 100,000 species of algae.

 Here is a summary of their properties.
 They can